 Setting new standards

 The MATTES half-pad is available in general purpose, dressage and show jumping styles in sizes S, M, L and XL.
 You are free to choose the design of the outer side: without lambskin padding, with lambskin padding and trim at the front, with lambskin padding and trim at the back and with lambskin padding and trim at the front and back.
 The underside of the half-pad can either have no lambskin at all, or a lambskin lining beneath the saddle area.
-The lambskin is available in more than 30 different colours.
+The lambskin is available in more than 30 different colors.

 MATTES uses high quality cotton/polyester blend quilted fabric.
 Half-pads can also be made in hard-wearing velvet on request; special lustrous fibers are woven into the fabric to give a striking look while the thick layer of padding makes the quilted pattern really stand out.
-Both quilted fabric and velvet are available in a wide range of colours – you can design your pad yourself.
+Both quilted fabric and velvet are available in a wide range of colors – you can design your pad yourself.

 Our SPINEFREE® design reliably prevents any pressure around the withers and spine.
 The secure SADDLE-FIX® system allows the top seam of the half-pad to be attached comfortably in the gullet of the saddle.